CelestiteChat/.github/profile/README.md

-# Celestite
+# Zentra

-**Celestite** is a modular, scalable, open source chat platform inspired by Discord.
+**Zentra** is a modular, scalable, open source chat platform inspired by Discord.
 It is designed from the ground up using a distributed microservices architecture written entirely in Go.
 Every component is purpose-built for performance, portability, and low external dependencys.

 ## About the Project

-Celestite is not a monolith.
+Zentra is not a monolith.
 It is a collection of specialized services that together form a full-featured chat system, with both frontend and backend components.
 Each piece is developed to run independently, allowing for horizontal scaling and service isolation.

 ### Key Features